The Erasmus+ programme

 Let me tell you…

-Let’s see together some more details.
+Let’s look at some more details.

 Key Action 1 – Individual Mobility